hrk4649/godot_samples/admob_sample/README.md

 - reward
     ![reward](./docs/reward.png)

+There is another way to show advertisement ```rewarded-interstitial ``` but it is not dealt with here.

 Running this app on Android Emulator and watching Logcat on Android Studio is good to see how the plugin works.

 ## Installation